IvayloFilipov/BasketballLeague-api/README.md

  ------------

- - *"BasketballLeague-api" is an online application to store the results of a basketball league.*
+ - *"BasketballLeague-api" is an online application to store the results of a basketball league.
+There is a home teams, and away teams that are playing.
+All the database queries are in a form of SQL Server stored procedures returning the result.
+Stored procedures themselves were triggered via Entity Framework.*

  ------------